TikZlings/cookiecutter/README.md

-# Cookie Cutter of the TikZlings
+# Cookie Cutter Templates of the TikZlings

+Find below .stl files for cookie cutters of some of the TikZlings

 [![](./pngs/anteater.png)](./stls/anteater.stl)
 [![](./pngs/bear.png)](./stls/bear.stl)